 The town is famous for acquacotta (“cooked in water”) with fried onions, tomatoes, egg and cheese.
 Stuffed pheasants and sauteed chicken giblets are two other specialties of Arezzo.
 Dining is delightful as you try out the delicious local cuisines.

 An event to take note of is the Wave Festival, which is a “free of charge” music festival held each summer in Arezzo.
 The festival features Italian and International pop bands.
-Also, the Antique Fair is held in Piazza San Francesco, Piazza Grande and the Logge Vasari on the first Saturday and Sunday of the month and the preceding Saturday.
+Also, the Antique Fair is held in Piazza San Francesco, Piazza Grande and the Logge Vasari on the first Sunday of the month and the preceding Saturday.
 Therefore the Antiquaria takes place on the Saturday 30/31 and Sunday the 1st.
 It’s a wonderful market and a do not miss event if you are nearby for the dates!

 For a relaxing tour, the picturesque Arno Valley, located in the vicinity of Arezzo where the Arno river changes direction and goes north, is a lovely sight to see.
 Its brilliant colors and pine thickets are gorgeous at the close of the summer.
 It’s one of many sites you must visit when traveling to Arezzo.